JNRowe/upoints/doc/geolocation_and_pathcross.rst

 Geolocation and path cross
 ==========================

-Spurred on by `Seemant's voyage`_ in to geoip_ for deciding on the location of users writing comments on his website I decided to have a look in to MaxMind's library with the intent of using it in a semi-private pathcross_-type application.
+Spurred on by `Seemant’s voyage`_ in to geoip_ for deciding on the location of users writing comments on his website I decided to have a look in to MaxMind’s library with the intent of using it in a semi-private pathcross_-type application.
 Unfortunately, it turns out it isn't all that simple but there is some fun to be had along the way.